reflectedkora/covid19/index.md

-# router
-## goal
+### goal

-1. to communicate as much as possible,
+1. to provide maximally informative content,
+  * relevant to broadest audience
+  * framed for broadest audience
 2. as efficiently as possible
   * 400 words total
-3. to as many people as possible in the English language
-4. with restrained contribution, and
-  * 15 minutes per day per author, maximum
-5. to test collaboration on a skilled-reflection document.
+3. to test collaboration on a skilled-reflection document.
-  * hi natalie :)
+  * hi Natalie and Nick :)

+# body
 ## definitions
 covid19
 - corona virus